AMICUS CLINIC

 • Easiest approach for future revision if needed

-This is the most common approach at our Kerala clinic and what we recommend for most patients.
+This is the most common approach at our clinic and what we recommend for most patients.

 Periareolar (around nipple)